strekmann/node-boilerplate/README.md

 Node Boilerplate
 ================

-This is a boilerplate inteded to get you fast up to speed when developing node.js web applications.
+This is a boilerplate intended to get you fast up to speed when developing node.js web applications.

 Based on
 --------

-* node.js
+* node
 * express
 * mongoose
 * passport
 * jade
+* react
+* alt (flux pattern)
+* iso (isomorphic react)
+* i18n-abide
-* ractive
+* mocha

 Howto
 -----